BloomTech-Labs/labby-be/README.md

-🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
-This is intended to be a guideline.
-Feel free to add your own flare to it.

-🚫 The numbers 1️⃣ through 3️⃣ next to each item represent the week that part of the docs needs to be comepleted by.
-Make sure to delete the numbers by the end of Labs.

-🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
-Contributing to docs does NOT count as a PR to meet your weekly requirements.

 # API Documentation

-#### 1️⃣ Backend delpoyed at [🚫name service here](🚫add URL here) <br>
+#### 1️⃣ Backend delpoyed on [Amazon Web Services](https://aws.amazon.com/) <br>

 ## 1️⃣ Getting started

-To get the server running locally:
+To get the project running :

-🚫 adjust these scripts to match your project

 - Clone this repo
+- **cd into desired folder** to be able to work with desired function
-- **yarn install** to install all required dependencies
+- **npm i** to install all required dependencies
-- **yarn server** to start the local server
-- **yarn test** to start server using testing environment
+- **serverless config** to create relationship with AWS account
+- **serverless deploy** to deploy a function to AWS
+- **handler.js** to run a javascipt function locally, after it is defined outside of an exported function

 ### Backend framework goes here

-🚫 Why did you choose this framework?

--    Point One
--    Point Two
--    Point Three
--    Point Four
+Labby is a Function as a service / serverless application consisting of AWS Lmabda functions connected to a Postgresql database, and uses a Slackbot to interact with users.

+- Function as a service framework allowing us to develop, run, and manage application functionalities without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.
+- Lambda functions allow us to write and run code without provisioning or managing servers allowing our code to run fast and reducing costs
+- Lambda functions allow us to write code in multiple languages Like Node, Go and Python.
+- Using a Slackbot allows us to create a personable conversation tool that is easy to interact with.
+AWS has a service Lex that assists us in building out the Slackbot
+- Connecting to a Postgresql data base allows us to store and query our database in a relational manner.
+Allowing us to easily make joins and connections between tables.

 ## 2️⃣ Endpoints

-🚫This is a placeholder, replace the endpoints, access controll, and descriptioin to match your project
+🚫This is a placeholder, replace the endpoints, access control, and descriptioin to match your project

 #### Organization Routes